DHTMLX/docs-diagram/docs/api/data_collection/findall_method.md

 ### Returns

-An array of matching item objects
+The method returns an array of matching item objects

 ### Example